 Maine’s law on opiate prescribing, authorized exceptions to exceed 100mg limitation (click here), and waivers for electronic prescription submission.

-Generally speaking, a compounded formula known as DDMP or DDMP2, which contains morphine, has become one of the most commonly used prescriptions for medical aid in dying.
+Generally speaking, compounded formulas known as DDMA or DDMP, which contains morphine, are the most commonly used prescriptions for death with dignity.

 If needed, a waiver request form for electronic prescribing may be submitted if the attending physician does not have access to electronic prescribing (click here).
 More information about this may be obtained by contacting the prescription monitoring program team via email at SAMHS.PMP[at]maine[dot]gov or by phone at 207.287.2595, option 2.